 Frank Wolcott was a soldier, lawman, and instigator in the Johnson County War in Wyoming.

-He then bought a ranch in 1876 and became involved with the Wyoming Stock Growers Association and a number of large cattle barons.
+He then bought a ranch in 1876 and became involved with the Wyoming Stock Growers Association and several large cattle barons.
 When the conflict between the small ranchers and the cattle barons erupted in the 1880s, Wolcott sided with the large ranchers.
-Known as the Johnson County War, Wolcott led a group of 50 henchmen into Johnson County in April 1892 with the intention of killing some 70 suspected cattle rustlers who had been placed on a “death list.”
+Known as the Johnson County War, Wolcott led a group of 50 henchmen into Johnson County in April 1892 to kill some 70 suspected cattle rustlers who had been placed on a “death list.”
 However, after killing Nick Ray and Nate Champion, Sheriff Red Angus, leading a posse of 200 men, trapped the gunmen and besieged Wolcott’s forces at the TA Ranch until they were rescued by the 6th Cavalry three days later.